 This means all engagement – downloads, referrals, calls, emails, social messages – comes from apps.

 Another great advantage of mobile apps over mobile sites is that apps are designed for simplicity.
 Because mobile apps are installed directly on a phone or tablet, people can access it with a single tap.
 On the contrary, few people are patient enough to type all that in their mobile browsers.

 Add to this smartphone features that home-buying apps use, like camera, GPS, etc., and interactive maps, and you’ll have an excellent lead generation tool.
 74% of clients will give you a referral if you stay in touch, and mobile apps are a perfect way to do just that.

 So the next essential part of your strategy should be making it easy for your customers to catch up with you at any time and from everywhere.

 This also means you need to come up with something new.
-You need to come up with new ways of finding leads, engaging with them, knowing what to say and when, lower your expenses per lead, retain existing leads, get more referrals and, of course, grow your sales reach.
+You need to come up with new ways of finding leads, engaging with them, knowing what to say and when, lowering your expenses per lead, retaining existing leads, getting more referrals and, of course, growing your sales reach.
 That seems like quite a list, right?

 The spirit of this change, however, lets you fully capitalize on all new opportunities.
 At AgentDrive, we believe that the right technology is the anchor of a successful real estate agency.
 Today’s real estate marketing is no respecter of old blueprints – and leveraging new technologies is one of those skills you can only get better at.